 - An exclusive schema lock is present; this process cannot run while edits are taking place.

-- If taking place in a child version, edits must be saved.
+- If taking place in a named version, edits must be saved.

 - If the Input Utility Network is from a database connection, the connection must be established as the database utility network owner.